ATU-TechAI-Research-Hub/little-rock-crime/README.md

 ## Background
 **Predictive Policing** - Forecasting dangerous criminal misconduct in an urban area.

-The city of Little Rock, AR is experiencing a high influx of crime within the years 2017 and 2022.
+The city of Little Rock, AR has experienced a high influx of crime within the years 2017 and 2022.
-Using predictive policing, create better-informed decisions on what jurisdictions require what resources.
+Using predictive policing, we aim create better-informed decisions on what jurisdictions require what resources.

 ### Goals
-- Analyze the 2017 - 2022 dataset from the city of Little Rock, AR and create visualizations to drive the Machine Learning portion.
+- Analyze the 2017 - 2022 dataset from the city of Little Rock, AR and create visualizations to drive the Machine Learning portion of this research.
 - Predicting criminal offences time & location using Machine Learning.
 - Establish well-informed decisions to a high degree of accuracy based on the ML model.
 - Interpret and conclude these decisions in a digestible and unambiguous presentation using reports, dashboards, and interactive visualizations.